-A good example of omission is the conspicuous absence of any mention of momentum effects in the passive approach, an anomaly that is the subject of hundreds of academic papers and that has many implications.
+A good example of omission is the absence of any mention of momentum effects in the passive approach, an anomaly that is the subject of hundreds of academic papers and that has many implications.
 Even Eugene Fama states: „Extreme losers continue to lose and extreme winners continue to win.
 There’s a lot of speculation about why that happens……..But in my view that’s the biggest challenge to market efficiency.
 Momentum is the premier anomaly.”

 Another strong and very common argument, that concludes that market timing is virtually impossible, is “missing the best and worst days“.
 Market timing would have to be incredibly accurate as less than the best 1% of days account for all the market´s gains.
 Missing both the best and worst days on the other hand would improve returns.
-The simple solution lies in analyzing market regimes: 60%-80% of the best and worst days can be pinpointed (and eliminated) in markets that are already downtrending which causes volatility to rise with abnormaly large daily losses and gains.
+The simple solution lies in analyzing market regimes: 60%-80% of the best and worst days can be found (and eliminated) in markets that are already downtrending which causes volatility to rise with abnormaly large daily losses and gains.
 (Table from Meb Faber´s paper “Where the Black Swans Hide”)

-2 Taking the best ideas of both the efficient market proponents and critics.
+2 Factors – Taking the best ideas of both the efficient market proponents and critics.
 The 2013 Nobel prize to both Eugene Fama and Robert Shiller symbolizes this and is analyzed and commented in an article by hedge fund AQR´s founder Cliff Asness.
 AQR´s success is founded largely on the market- neutral implementation of the classic Fama- French factors (primarily value) plus momentum as an additional factor.